-Consultation was undertaken according to the process set out in Administrative Guideline No. 1 Assessment of Applications for Authorisations for Aquaculture and Pearling in Coastal Waters of Western Australia, August 2017 ("AG1"); that is, with relevant Government agencies and representative community and industry groups and included the opportunity for public comment.
+The Department consulted according to the process set out in Administrative Guideline No. 1 Assessment of Applications for Authorisations for Aquaculture and Pearling in Coastal Waters of Western Australia, August 2017 ("AG1"); that is, with relevant Government agencies and representative community and industry groups and included the opportunity for public comment.
 Attachment 2 provides a summary of the consultation process.